TAU-XR/TAUXR-OpenTemplate/Assets/TAUXR/Base Scene/TXR_RoomCalibrator/MRUKCalibration/MRUKCalibration.md

 - A virtual environment with objects that need calibration
 - MRUK Calibration scripts
 - Reference points in both virtual and real environments
+- a headset with an enviroment set up. you should tag the object you want to use for calibration with an "other" tag, and make sure it is the only object you tagged other.

 ## Setup Instructions